 In IP-DECT/DECT systems, it is important to ensure an overlap on the base stations at all timers of 15 m to ensure a call can be handed over at normal walking speed.

-Synchronization between the digital DECT base stations is not an issue in these systems, as synchronization between the base stations is handled automatically by the DECT servers.
+Synchronization between the digital DECT base stations is not an issue in these systems, as synchronization between the base stations is handled automatically by the DECT servers, if the synchronization type is set to LAN.